Recycling

 Inner West residents are able to recycle soft plastics through the RecycleSmart program.

-Standard single-use coffee cups contain a plastic liner, meaning they cannot be recycled using the standard paper recycling process.
-Even 'compostable' cups are rarely recycled since Australia's present composting facilities are unable to efficiently process them.
-As a result, single-use coffee cups place a significant strain on our waste management systems and the environment, increasing landfill waste and hazardous transportation emissions.
+Most single-use coffee cups contain a plastic lining, meaning they cannot be recycled using the standard paper recycling process.
+Even 'compostable' cups are rarely composted, as Australia's present composting facilities are unable to efficiently process them.
+Single-use coffee cups place a significant strain on our waste management systems and the environment, increasing landfill and greenhouse gas emissions.

 Remember, your yellow-lid recycling bin is only for plastic packaging, not plastic household items!
 In addition to soft plastics, non-recyclable plastics include: